Date: Tuesday, Jan. 14, 2020

 Action: If you’re feeling down, going through a rough period, or just wish the day was over, I want you to take at least one hour and do something for yourself that you enjoy.
 You deserve some self-care.

 You’re a Trooper.
-You’re Resilient.
-You’re a Fighter.

-You are Awesome.
-You are Loved.
 You are Needed.
-And most importantly, YOU ARE ENOUGH.
+And most importantly,

 Hey fam, it's your girl, Aimee J., Your personal hype man here today as your friend to check and see how are you doing?
 How is it going?
 I just want to check in because sometimes I think we think that we have to be 100%.
 That we have to always be on.
 That we have to be doing well and it's tough.
 There are some days you just don't want to get out of bed.
 There are some days where things just aren't going well and you're tired of putting on a face and guys, I want to let you know that's okay.
 There is nothing wrong with you when you feel that way, it's normal.
 We all go through that.
 What I want you to do though is to take care of yourself.
 When you feel that feeling, when you're going through that moment and those motions recognize that and know that you need to take some self-care.